 About the Author

 Charles has been playing guitar since high school.
-With a deep passion on playing this instrument, he created The Guitar Junky and Wired Guitar, hoping to help buyers get informed buying decisions through in-depth research and reviews.
+With a deep passion on playing this instrument, he created The Guitar Junky, hoping to help buyers get informed buying decisions through in-depth research and reviews.